 Thank you for visiting our class page.
-There are 30 children in our class, 15 boys and 15 girls.
-Miss Jones is our teacher and Mrs Calleja is our Teaching Assistant.
+There are 31 children in our class, 15 boys and 16 girls.
+Miss Jones is our teacher and Mrs Calleja and Mrs Noble are our Teaching Assistants.
 We are looking forward to a very busy year and hope you will enjoy seeing and reading about all of the fun things we do!

 See below for all of our Year 4 work.
 See above for our work in Year 5!

 We have had a fantastic afternoon and pulled some very weird faces during our 'I'm a celebrity get me out of here!' challenge.
 To complete our food and hygiene topic we had to choose a container and eat whatever Mrs Lowson had put in it.
 She has been very busy and we had a variety of nice treats to eat as well as some disgusting nasty things to eat.
 We had spiders blood, camels toe nails, crocodile's puss, buffalo sick.
 It was quite revolting but so much fun!
 Enjoy the funny faces we pulled and the 100 year old egg that one unlucky 'celebrity' had to eat!
 Even some of the staff got involved!

 Mere Sands Wood

 We had a fantastic time at Mere Sands wood as part of our Habitat topic.
 We took part in different activities throughout the day.
 Wildflower walk, pond dipping, bug hunting and den making!
 Take a look at the pictures below.

 From April, we have been working with Mrs Lowson on food hygiene.
 We have looked at the temperature in kitchens, how to wash our hands and utensils before cooking and how food is prepared and made around the world.
 On Friday Mrs Kerwin presented us with our food hygiene certificates as we have all listened carefully and participated well in the lessons.
 Thank you for teaching us how to be safe in the kitchen Mrs Lowson!